centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 1. [Download the CMA installer](https://github.com/centreon/centreon-collect/releases) on every server you want to monitor.

-2. Start the installer (during configuration, you can click on (i) icons to have some help)
+2. Start the installer (during the configuration, you can click on the (i) icons for help).

-3. Configure endpoint and connection
+3. Configure the endpoint and the connection:
-   You have to set "Host name in Centreon".
-This name must be the host name you will enter in Centreon UI.
+   * **Host name in Centreon**.
+This must be the host name you have defined in the Centreon interface.
-   In most case (agent connects to poller), you have to enter Poller endpoint.
-It must be like  "poller ip or dns name":"opentelemetry listening poller port usually 4317", for example 192.168.45.32:4317.
+   * In most cases (the agent connects to the poller), you have to enter the poller's endpoint.
+The correct format is  <poller IP or DNS name>:port (OpenTelemetry listening port on the poller, usually 4317), for example 192.168.45.32:4317.
-   In Poller-initiated connection (poller connects to agent), you have to choose an host interface or 0.0.0.0 and the listening port, usually 4317 on witch poller will connect.
+   * In case of a poller-initiated connection (the poller connects to the agent), you have to choose a host interface (0.0.0.0 for all interfaces) and the listening port on which poller will connect, usually 4317.

-4. Configure logging options
+4. Configure logging options.
 You can configure two kinds of log output:
 * File: the CMA logs into a file
-* EventLog: the CMA logs in the event viewer
+* EventLog: the CMA logs in the [event logs page](/docs/alerts-notifications/event-log).

-If you choose to log into a file, log rotation can be customized using the "Max File Size" and "Max number of files" options.
+If you choose to log into a file, log rotation can be customized using the **Max File Size** and **Max number of files** options.

 Allowed log levels are: trace, debug, info, warning, error, critical and off.

 5. Configure encryption
 Encryption is activated by default.
-In case of Poller-initiated connection, private key file and certificate file are mandatory
+In case of a poller-initiated connection, the private key file and certificate file are mandatory.

 </TabItem>
 </Tabs>